Chandu-Sasidharan/chandu-sasidharan/README.md

     <tr>
         <td width="50%">
             <p>
-                Kakapo is a production-grade SaaS platform that enables businesses to create, train, and embed AI-powered chatbots using their own data into their website.
-I designed and implemented the system end to end, including multi-tenant authentication, bot management, and a retrieval-augmented generation (RAG) pipeline built on Supabase vector storage.
-The platform supports ingesting URLs and documents, orchestrates AI workflows using LangChain and OpenAI, and incorporates caching and observability to ensure reliable and cost-efficient operation.
-I also built multiple integration surfaces, including a public share page, iframe embeds, and a lightweight client-side script, allowing the chatbot to be seamlessly embedded into any website.
-The entire system was containerized and deployed using Docker, Caddy, and automated CI/CD pipelines.
+                Kakapo is a SaaS chatbot platform that allows users to train and embed AI assistants on their own data using a retrieval-augmented generation (RAG) architecture.
+I built the platform end to end, including authentication, data ingestion, vector storage, AI orchestration, caching, observability, and production deployment.
+The system supports multiple embedding options such as iframes and client-side scripts and is designed for scalability and operational reliability.
             </p>
         </td>
         <td width="50%">